 3.4 Subject to clause 3.5 below, the Customer shall sell the Products via a physical retail store, market stall or mobile unit which meets and which continues to meet the minimum guidelines for suitability, brand and sale of the Products specified by the Supplier from time to time.

-3.5 Sale of Halo Products via a website or other method of online sale is strictly prohibited although the Customer may, subject to prior written approval from the Supplier, advertise online the availability for sale of Halo Products at their physical retail store, market stall or mobile unit.
+3.5 Sale of Halo Products via a website, mail or telephone order or other method of distance selling is strictly prohibited although the Customer may, subject to prior written approval from the Supplier, advertise online the availability for sale of Halo Products at their physical retail store, market stall or mobile unit.

 3.6 The Customer shall not: